 Street Dancers have always been apart of major productions.
-Some times the roles were big like Michael Jackson productions and sometimes the roles were small, like the opportunities the taps dancers had in the early 50’s and 60’s.
-With each opportunity dancers in general have become more empowered over time, to come from behind the scenes and become recognized as artist themselves and everytime a major entertainment artist gives street dancers an opportunity to showcase their art with them on stage it’s a progressive step to be recognize for the next generation of dancers to see that, they too have an opportunity to express themselves on major platforms.
-With so many media outlets out there now, dancers now have the opportunity to talk about their experiences and let the world know what it is like to work on high level projects.
-We appreciate Ladia Yates for taking the time to inspire self empowerment while she continues strive to accomplish her goals.
+Some times the roles were big like Michael Jackson productions and sometimes the roles were small, like the opportunities the taps dancers had in the early ’50s and ’60s.
+With each opportunity dancers, in general, have become more empowered over time, to come from behind the scenes and become recognized as artist themselves and every time a major entertainment artist gives street dancers an opportunity to showcase their art with them on stage it’s a progressive step to be recognized for the next generation of dancers to see that, they too have an opportunity to express themselves on major platforms.
+With so many media outlets out there now, dancers now have the opportunity to talk about their experiences and let the world know what it is like to work on high-level projects.
+We appreciate Ladia Yates for taking the time to inspire self-empowerment while she continues to strive to accomplish her goals.

 Ladia Yates 2014

-Dance Mogul: You’ve performed with so many great artist, how was performing with Usher different?
+Dance Mogul: You’ve performed with so many great artists, how was performing with Usher different?